Knowledge base

 Has this FAQ been helpful?

-This guide explains how to connect the Apple Mail desktop app (desktop application on macOS) to an email address hosted by Infomaniak.
+This guide explains how to connect the desktop app Apple Mail (desktop application on macOS) to an email address hosted by Infomaniak.

 Preamble

-• Your macOS computer will be automatically configured via .mobileconfig configuration profiles compatible with Apple, unlike a manual configuration.
+• Your macOS computer will be automatically configured via configuration profiles .mobileconfig compatible with Apple, unlike a manual configuration.

-• The various services offered by Infomaniak are all compatible with the corresponding standard protocols (IMAP/SMTP for email, for example).
-Therefore, if you encounter a problem with third-party software, contact the publisher directly or a Partner and consult the support policy as well as section 11.9 of the Infomaniak Terms of Service.
+• The various services offered by Infomaniak are all compatible with the corresponding standard protocols (IMAP/SMTP for email, for example), therefore if you encounter a problem with third-party software, contact its publisher or a Partner and consult the support policy as well as article 11.9 of the Infomaniak Terms of Service.

 Install a configuration profile